Where Do Sonographers Make the Most Money in the US?

-Looking for a challenging and rewarding career in allied healthcare that satisfies your passion for patient care, allows you to assist with diagnoses, and provides a competitive salary?
-Diagnostic medical sonography could be the right choice.
+Looking for a challenging and rewarding allied healthcare career that satisfies your passion for patient care, allows you to assist with diagnoses, and offers a competitive salary?
+Diagnostic medical sonography could be a great choice.

 What Does a Sonographer Do?

-- Prep patients for procedures by taking a patient’s history and answering any questions about the procedure
+- Prepping patients for procedures by taking a patient’s history and answering any questions about the procedure

-- Record findings and keep track of patients’ records
+- Recording findings and keeping track of patients’ records

-There are a number of employment environments for professional sonographers across a variety of healthcare facilities, including hospitals, physicians offices, outpatient centers, and medical and diagnostic laboratories.
+That means there are a number of environments for professional sonographers to find work, including hospitals, physicians offices, outpatient centers, and medical and diagnostic laboratories.

-How Much Does a Registered Diagnostic Medical Sonographer Make?
+How Much Does a Diagnostic Medical Sonographer Make?

 Sonography Job Opportunities in the Northeast

-If you happen to head to New York or New Jersey (where the jobs are most concentrated), you’d be looking at a mean salary of more than $70,000.
-High salaries in the area are necessary, as the cost of living in northeastern cities are among the highest in the country.
+Of course, it’s important to remember that high salaries in the area are necessary, as the cost of living in northeastern cities are among the highest in the country.

 Sonography Jobs in the South

-The American South covers a huge area, and the opportunities available are as vast and as diverse as the region itself.
-Whether you are a sun seeker, culture vulture, or food lover, The South has something to please everyone with any budget.
-Which of the southern states will give you the perfect work-life balance?
+The South covers an expansive area, and the opportunities are as vast and diverse as the region itself.
+Whether you’re a sun seeker, future homeowner, or food lover, the American South has something to please everyone with any budget.

 What Salary Can a Sonographer Command in The South?